bitnami/charts/bitnami/fluent-bit/README.md

 ### Sidecars

-If additional containers are needed in the same pod as fluent-bit (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter inside each of the subsections: `collector`, `agent`, `` .
+If additional containers are needed in the same pod as fluent-bit (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter inside the main section.
 If these sidecars export extra ports, extra port definitions can be added using the `service.extraPorts` parameter.
 [Learn more about configuring and using sidecar containers](https://docs.bitnami.com/kubernetes/infrastructure/fluent-bit/configuration/configure-sidecar-init-containers/).

 ### Pod affinity